BitBoxSwiss/bitbox-wallet-app/docs/BUILD.md

 The BitBoxApp supports building on X86_64 machines.
-Building on 32bit systems is may be possible but it is explicitly unsupported.
+Building on 32bit systems may be possible but it is explicitly unsupported.
 The following platforms should be viable for development, building, and use of the BitBox Wallet application.